-These paintings explore themes of spirit and struggle within modern world’s ”natural environment”.
-Lands and creatures which still manage to survive, though often in small isolated natural habitats and the effects of inevitable forced migration, dislocation and destruction of much of our once rich flora and fauna.
+These paintings explore themes of spirit and struggle within the modern world’s ”natural environments”.
+Plants and animals, which are still able to survive although often, in small isolated natural habitats and the effects of their inevitable, forced migration, dislocation or isolation.

-For a number of years, I've been focusing on a group of painters who came to Florida from the Northeastern United States immediately following the Civil War.
+I've been interested in a group of painters who came to Florida from the Northeastern United States immediately following the Civil War.
 Artist such as, Martin Johnson Heade, George Inness, Thomas Moran and Winslow Homer to name but a few.
-They came with and painted romantic visions of this exotic southern landscape.
-Though they looked at this world as artists with some scientific curiosity and concerns, they still paint it through the rose colored field glasses of dreamy romantics.
+They came with and painted with a romantic vision of this exotic southern landscape.
+Although they looked at this world as artists with some scientific curiosity and even concerns, they still painted it through the rose colored field glasses of dreamy romantics.

-My works build on stories (either real or conjectured), along with my own observations and concerns for all the creatures that move within the shrinking environs they inhabit.
-Creatures moving between and over one another, hoping to survive the chaos of our self concerned lives, in the darkening illuminations of their own fading wilderness.
+My works build on stories (either real or conjectured), along with my own observations and concerns for the creatures that move within the shrinking environs they inhabit.
+Creatures moving between and over one another, trying to survive the chaos of our own self concerned lives, with in the darkening illuminations of their fading wilderness.

-Still, even in 2016, powerful birds, vigilant panthers, wary gators, blackwater swamps, old cypress trees, still manage to survive in Florida, along with the back road citrus stands, and careening logging trucks.
+Still, even in 2018, powerful birds, vigilant panthers, wary gators, blackwater swamps, old cypress trees, still manage to survive in Florida.
+Follow the back roads, pass the citrus stands, and careening logging trucks.

-This work is really about a moment midways between hope and despair.
+The work is really about a moment, midway between hope and despair.